MicrosoftDocs/visualstudio-docs/docs/extensibility/extensibility-hello-world.md

 * [Start to develop Visual Studio extensions](starting-to-develop-visual-studio-extensions.md) - Samples, tutorials. and publishing your extension
 ::: moniker range="vs-2017"
-* [What's new in the Visual Studio 2017 SDK](what-s-new-in-the-visual-studio-2017-sdk.md) -New extensibility features in Visual Studio 2017
+* [What's new in the Visual Studio 2017 SDK](what-s-new-in-the-visual-studio-2017-sdk.md) - New extensibility features in Visual Studio 2017
 ::: moniker-end
 ::: moniker range="vs-2019"
-* [What's new in the Visual Studio 2019 SDK](whats-new-in-the-visual-studio-2019-sdk.md) -New extensibility features in Visual Studio 2019
+* [What's new in the Visual Studio 2019 SDK](whats-new-visual-studio-2019-sdk.md) - New extensibility features in Visual Studio 2019
 ::: moniker-end
 * [Inside the Visual Studio SDK](internals/inside-the-visual-studio-sdk.md) - Learn the details of Visual Studio Extensibility